 U.S. bank growth in Europe may also change the lending strategies of the continent’s pension funds and insurers.
 A return of cheap senior lending may prompt them to increase the amount of risk they take, Isabelle Scemama, Axa Real Estate’s head of commercial property finance, said by telephone.
 “In this environment we consider selectively higher risk profile offering higher returns.”

-Wells Fargo had about $30.2 billion in European lending commitments, security holdings and derivatives at the end of September, up from $28.7 billion at the end of 2011, according to securities filings (WFC).
+Wells Fargo had about $30.2 billion in European lending commitments, security holdings and derivatives at the end of September, up from $28.7 billion at the end of 2011, according to securities filings (WFC:US).
 About $14.5 billion of that was in the U.K., with another $3.3 billion in the Netherlands, the filing showed.
 Foreign loans accounted for about 5 percent of the lender’s loan portfolio at the end of September.

 Wells Fargo currently has no plans to expand commercial real estate lending in continental Europe, including Germany, as the bank is still stuck with a portfolio of loans from that country assumed in its 2008 purchase of Wachovia Corp., Fedalen said.
 As part of his duties, Maddox will oversee liquidating the portfolio in Germany.

 Wells Fargo “put our toe in the water” in late 2011 by lending on properties confined to London’s central business district, and initially lent against properties that were 93 percent leased or more with stable cash flow from tenants, Fedalen said.

 Now that it understands the market better, it’s willing to lend outside London and fund “projects that need some repositioning” such as a new tenant or renovation, he said.
 The effort to “significantly expand” means U.K. lending will be a “material and significant piece of our business in the future,” he said.